nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 AddressBook data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

+### Exporting the data

+- Locate file `addressbook.json` under the folder `data` in the same directory as `MediContact.jar`. `addressbook.json` will reflect the latest data.
+Simply download it.
+- **Warning**: Any manual modification to `addressbook.json` will be reflected in the application though it is **not recommended** to manually edit `addressbook.json` due to the potential of mistakes in formatting which would result in data not showing in the UI.
+In case of this, upon reversing the wrong modifications, UI should return to normal.

 ### Editing the data file

 AddressBook data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.